garbados/couchdb/share/doc/src/api/misc.rst

   * **200**
     Request completed successfully.

-Returns a list of all database events in the CouchDB instance.
+Returns a list of all database events in the Cloudant instance.

 A database event is one of `created`, `updated`, `deleted`.